-In addition to determining the values for all assessable properties in Romulus, the Assessor’s office also collects Property Transfer Affidavits and Principal Residence Exemption Affidavits.
+In addition to determining the values for all assessable properties in Romulus, the Department of Assessment also collects Property Transfer Affidavits and Principal Residence Exemption Affidavits.

 Principal Residence Exemption Affidavits MUST be filed with our office in order for the homeowner to receive an exemption from some of the school operating taxes on their principal residence.

-When an address needs to be assigned to a property, an Address Application-New Assignment form must be filled out and filed in the Assessor's office.
-The number is assigned by the Assessor's office.
+When an address needs to be assigned to a property, an Address Application-New Assignment form must be filled out and filed in the Department of Assessment.
+The number is assigned by the Department of Assessment.

-When the mailing address of record needs to be updated, please complete the Address Change Form and submit it to the Assessor's Office.
+When the mailing address of record needs to be updated, please complete the Address Change Form and submit it to the Department of Assessment.

 Appraisal Card Descriptors

-Specific information regarding property dimensions, descriptions and other pertinent data are available via Appraisal Cards at the Assessor's office.
+Specific information regarding property dimensions, descriptions and other pertinent data are available via Appraisal Cards at the Department of Assessment.
 Cards include such statistics as:

 Year built, square footage, building improvements, tax maps, sales data (date of sale and price), assessed and taxable values, legal descriptions, and lot dimensions.